The Arundel Wing

 Sitting on the shores of Mount's Bay an dominated by the majestic island castle of St Michael's Mount, is Penzance, a town surrounded by outstanding natural beauty.
 Crystal clear waters and award winning beaches, ancient moorlands and sub-tropical plants, secluded coves and cliff-top walks make this most westerly borough of Cornwall a true delight to visit.

-Penzance itself is a fascinating historic, arty and seafaring town which has now developed a vibrant cafe and restaurant culture.
+Penzance itself has a fascinating history as a seafaring town which has now developed a vibrant cafe and restaurant culture.
 It also 'boasts' having one of the only outdoor Art Deco lidos, the Jubilee Pool, opened in 1935 - the year of King George V's silver jubilee.
-You can be sure this will be a focus of attention during our Queen's Golden Jubilee celebration in 2012.
+It is currently undergoing renovation after the storms in 2012.

 And, with other popular towns, top beaches and the "hidden" corners of the peninsula never being more than 10 miles from Penzance it makes an ideal centre from which to explore the west of Cornwall.